omarazrat/jWebAppTester/README.md

 Params:

- - selector : The selector of the object to click.
+ - selector (optional): The selector of the object to click.
 Could be a css or xpath selector
  - type (optional): The type of the selector to be used: "css/xpath".
-If missing, css will be used
+If missing, css will be used If no selector provided, the click event is triggered wherever the mouse pointer is located.

 Example:
 ```